pop-os/docs/src/customize-pop/customize-pop.md

 - [Configure Application Settings](/customize-pop/application-settings.md) - Specify which applications are allowed to display on-screen messages, and designate application to handle specific file types.
 - [Change Keyboard Settings](/customize-pop/keyboard-settings.md) - Change your keyboard language, layout, and customize keyboard shortcuts.
 - [Connect an Online Account](/customize-pop/online-accounts.md) - Synchronize your files by connecting an online account with an existing cloud storage provider.
-- [Assign Color Profiles](/customize-pop/color-profiles.md) - Select or upload color profiles for individual displays and users.
+- [Assign Color Profiles](/customize-pop/color-profiles.md) - Activate or upload color profiles for individual displays and users.
 - [Customize Region and Language Settings](/customize-pop/region-language.md) - Manage installed languages and formatting for numbers, dates, time, and currencies.
 - [Configure Accessibility Settings](/customize-pop/accessibility-settings.md) - Enable features that provide input and output sensory assistance to users.
-- [Use GNOME Tweaks and Extensions](/customize-pop/gnome-tweaks-extensions.md) - Apply and manage additional system behavior and visual customizations.
+- [Use GNOME Tweaks and Extensions](/customize-pop/gnome-tweaks-extensions.md) - Install and manage additional features.

 ## Accessing System Settings